pritishkadam/swiggy-clone/README.md

 # Swiggy Clone - Frontend

-This project is a clone of the Swiggy - a food delivery application, built using React.js, React Redux Toolkit, Tailwind CSS and many other tools.
+This project is a clone of Swiggy - a food delivery application, built using React.js, React Redux Toolkit, Tailwind CSS and many other tools.

 ## Tools Used